gpaudel10/Intern-computer-vision/README.md

-### Intern-computer-vision @ Ekbana
+### computer-vision from scratch

-- Some of the task done related to computer vision
+- Some task done related to computer vision
 - Programming language used is c++ as well as python